 The first directive argument describes a valid calling mode.
 The minimum information will be the instantiation mode of each argument.
-The first four possible values are described e.g. in the ISO Prolog Core standard [ISO95]).
+The first four possible values are described in the ISO Prolog Core standard [ISO95] (but with the meaning of the - instantiation mode redefined here).
 The remaining two can also be found in use in some Prolog systems.

-- Argument must be instantiated (but not necessarily ground). - Argument should be a free (non-instantiated) variable.
-When bound, the call will unify the computed term with the given argument. - ?
-Argument can either be instantiated or free. - Argument will not be further instantiated (modified). - Argument must be ground. - Argument must be unbound.
-Used mainly when returning an opaque term (e.g. a stream handle).
+Argument must be instantiated (but not necessarily ground).

+Argument should be a free (non-instantiated) variable.
+When bound, the call will unify the computed term with the given argument.

+?
+Argument can either be instantiated or free.

+e Argument will not be further instantiated (modified).

+Argument must be ground.

+Argument must be unbound.
+Used mainly when returning an opaque term (e.g., a stream handle).